ilizoran/scripts/OTRS-AllInOne/README.md

 This will install OTRS 5 with Mysql database on site otrs5-m.
 When installing on Postgresql please keep site name lowercased.
-Postgresql is case sensitive database and it creates problem with uppercase letters.
+Postgresql is case sensitive database and it creates problem with uppercase letters.Script will also activate ModPerl for
+OTRS site which is installed.

 Activate single OTRS site